 hot-water-relief-valve

-How To Know If Your Hot Water System Relief Valve is Leaking
+How To Know If Your Hot Water Pressure Relief Valve is Leaking

 A Temperature and Pressure Relief Valve (or TPR valve for short) is designed as a safety measure.
 You’ll find it about three quarters of the way up the hot water cylinder, with a little lever handle on it.
 It works by automatically releasing pressure inside of your hot water cylinder during the heating cycle; when you’ve had a shower, for example, or when someone has used the dishwasher.